 The planning application for Phase 1 was submitted on 20 March 2020.
 On 3 December 2020, we submitted an EIA addendum to the application.
 The statutory consultation (objection period) ended on 11 January 2021.

 We have commissioned AECOM to produce a planning application for Phase 2 of the project.
 The planning application is due to be submitted in spring 2022.

 Land acquisition and documentation

-- made a Compulsory Purchase Order (CPO) on 16 September 2020
+- made a Compulsory Purchase Order (CPO) on 16 September 2020.

-On 16 September we made the CPO.
+On 16 September 2020 we made the CPO.
+The CPO is for Phase 1 of the project only.
 The SEALR project team submitted the CPO to the Secretary of State for confirmation.
 The CPO will ensure that we can acquire all land necessary to deliver the project.
 We are currently in negotiations with affected landowners.

-Please see the below the following CPO documentation:
+Please see below the following CPO documentation: